ardyh/cnn-from-scratch/README.md

-# CNN Forward Propagation
+# CNN
-CNN Forward Propagation Implementation in Python
+CNN Implementation with Numpy in Python
 <br>

 ## Installation